 Summer is filled with positive emotions about holidays, sunshine, and sugary foods.
 Beauty products, which appeal to those seeking elevation above the masses, they’ve been trying to capture this “june bug in a bottle” essence.
 Beauty products seek to provoke feelings of being chosen, to be welcomed, and to be valued.
 A product must fulfill those fantasies, particularly in a digital world where dating websites are surging because too many people are glued to their phones and fear the rejection of a simple face-to-face conversation.
 The face and body are what you can control within your domain.

-Yes, most of society has taken to the notion that gender can be fluid.
-However, some have not.
-It might be a bit of a stretch to name a lipstick Axe or Machine Gun, just like naming a men’s shave product Tiger Lily or Venus may not have the desired effect.
+Gender is fluid.
+However for many, it’s not.
+It might be a bit of a stretch to name a men’s shave product Tiger Lily or Venus, because it may not have the desired effect.
 Designate a gender for your products and their intended audience.
-If a product is designed to be neutral like a face wash, then stick to a unisex product name, such as Sammie, Mountain, or Kiehls.
+If a product is designed to be neutral like a face wash, then find a unisex product name that fits with your audience, such as Mountain or Kiehls.

 Keep it simple

 Avoid unusual spellings as much as possible.
 The name Emily has a traditional spelling.
 It connotes class and grace.
 Through the years, it has been spelled Emilee, Emmylee, etc. Making a name complicated does not make it unique.
 More often than not, it can be tedious.
 If you can’t easily Google it, or if it gets autocorrected, it’s too complicated and your potential customers won’t be able to find you.
 People appreciate what is familiar and want to feel smart.
 A product name is not about proving your intelligence; it is about letting the client in on the story and allowing them to feel as if they are in the know.